Kotlin/KEEP/proposals/scripting-support.md

 #### IDE support

-Since in this use case scripts are not part of any project, and content-based script type detection appears quite difficult, the possibility of reasonable IDE support is questionable.
+Since in this use case scripts are not part of any project, support for such script should be configured in the IDE explicitly, either via plugin or extension or via IDE settings.

 #### Standalone REPL